 We are a friendly family, with a young son.
 We have beem hosting Workaway volunteers for about a year now, and we really love it.
 We've met some lovely, interesting people, learned a lot.
 For us, it's a bit like travelling, without going anywhere.

 We are a bit hippy and a bit lefty.
 I work in science education and my partner is a sound engineer.
 He's got a lot of musical instruments, I've got a lot of books.
 We come from Nottingham and Yorkshire originally, but we've also lived in Bristol and Edinburgh.
 Although we are right out in the country, our next-door neighbour's house is just 30 yards away and we hang out with them a lot.
 They have a converted mill (now generating hydropower) and are a permaculture land centre.
 They usually have a couple of volunteers staying, so it's surprisingly sociable here.

 We've got about an acre and a half of land - including a small wood and a river.
-We just moved here last year and we're trying to set up a bit of permaculture.
+We just moved here two years ago and we're trying to set up a bit of permaculture.
 But with jobs and a small child, there's lots of things we could do with a hand with.

 We have a pet cat.
 He doesn't need a lot of looking after (although he is friendly and likes to be stroked), but if you are allergic then maybe you would want to avoid us.